 So what would happen in each case if we doubled the discretionary spending?
 In all cases the risk of running out of money increased dramatically.
 Ranging from 50% to 70%.
 What this means is that by overspending, you’re relying on a future magic money tree to rescue your retirement.
 Overspending implies under-saving, since you can only save what you haven’t spent.

 One of the problems you might face is the way you think about saving.
 It’s very common to set oneself a savings target.
 If you achieve it, you pat yourself on the back, and reward yourself by spending any money left over.
 But that’s the wrong way around.
-You should instead set yourself a sustainable spending budget.
-You should save every penny left over that’s not spent; depending on personal circumstances this could best be into a pension or an ISA.
+An alternative approach is to set a sustainable spending budget.
+Any money left over can then be saved, whether into a pension or an ISA or elsewhere depending on circumstances.

-The key point is that everyone has a sustainable level of spending, which you can optimise to some extent.
-Rather than use over-simplistic rules of thumb like the 4% rule, instead use the EvolveMyRetirement® retirement calculator to arrive at sustainable spending.
+The key point is that everyone has a sustainable level of spending, which can be explored within a model.
+Rather than using over-simplistic rules of thumb like the 4% rule, the EvolveMyRetirement® retirement calculator can model sustainable spending levels.